rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

         - Reverse psychology.
 Gain one more point in your favour.
 - Create a flop matched baseline: In ablations, include one line that your method's improvements are not due to simply increasing the no of parameters, and you actually checked by training a larger model of the baseline.
 - Dress up your method by some silly name: Let's say you are just selling a MLP which takes time as input.
 It is just a stupid MLP.
     - But, you will call it "the dense-temporal encoder".
 Reviewers love fancy names.
 Give them that.
-Sells really well at CVPR, ECCV.
-Really.
+Sells really well.
-    - Not so much at ICLR, ICML, and NeurIPS.
-Reviewers see right through bullshit.

 - Imagine you have a method.
 It has two blocks.
     - Draw a single teaser with those two blocks
     - Then explain them one by one.
 Each section should contain its own figure for that block (credits:shehreen for advice)
-- Techniques for `quick' publications:
+- Techniques for `quick' tier1-publications:
     - Work on something with less data, partially labelled data, semi-supervised learning, constrained-settings.
-    - Open vocabulary also work.
+    - Open vocabulary also works.
+You can always strap an adapter to a big llm.
+And train it.
     - build your own problem, own benchmark, and own models. play the "dataset and benchmark" game.
     - extend image based models to videos, especially long videos, not many people do videos.
     - robustness: corrupt inputs to models, check their robustness, techniques for improving them in real world.
     - Freeze model, finetune some prompts.
 Call it "adaptation"
-- Overcrowded paper so that it appears that you squeezed every ounce of information you could (see[here](https://openaccess.thecvf.com/content/CVPR2024/papers/Koley_How_to_Handle_Sketch-Abstraction_in_Sketch-Based_Image_Retrieval_CVPR_2024_paper.pdf), i am amazed how the authors fit it.
-This shows the limits to which you can hack latex. )